Claude Code Plugins

 Investigation with expert validation:

-model-chorus thinkdeep --step "Audit authentication flow for bypass vulnerabilities" --step-number 1 --total-steps 2 --next-step-required true --findings "Token validation occurs before permission check.
+model-chorus thinkdeep --step "Audit authentication flow for bypass vulnerabilities" --step-number 1 --total-steps 2 --next-step-required --findings "Token validation occurs before permission check.
 JWT expiry not verified in middleware." --confidence medium --hypothesis "Potential bypass: expired tokens may pass through"

 Then verify with expert: